rishipatelp/RishiBookStore/RishiBookStore/README.txt

 ______________________________________________________________________________________________________________________________________

 2022/11/03
-1005 - Added 3 new projects with project Class Library named differently
+1005 - Added 3 new projects with project Class Library.
+1015 - Install Microsoft.core.Relational and COre.SqlServer packages.